KevReece/Kata-StableMatching/analysis.md

 as well as the probability of steals.
 There is no reason to assume either the preference depth or steal probability are less than a fraction of a multiple of n each, so Theta(n^3).

-### Memory and Streaming/Batching
+### Space Complexity

-The algorthm enumerates the input keys, and accesses indexed preferences per item when needed, so can easily stream the input.
-Maintaining orphaned items (for re-allocation), does require memory, but could be queued and enumerated via a data store for a larger data set, if frequent steals are experienced overflowing memory.
+Regarding input memory: The algorthm enumerates the input keys, and accesses indexed preferences per item when needed, so can easily stream the input.
+So: O(1).
+Regarding auxiliary memory: Maintaining orphaned items (for re-allocation), does require memory, up to O(n).
+This could be queued and enumerated via a data store for a larger data set, if frequent steals are experienced overflowing memory.

-The dataset is left as a string for names of items.
-Prior mapping of this to an integer identifier would have speed up in data streaming and in memory capacity, and in comparison operations throughout the algorithm, causing a constant multiplier reduction in complexity.
+Note: The dataset is left as a string for names of items.
+Prior mapping of this to an integer identifier would improve memory utilisation, and in comparison operations throughout the algorithm, causing a constant multiplier reduction in space complexity.

 ### Parallelisation and Processor utilisation

 The algorithm could be parallelised to deal with separate items per thread, but would need a row level write lock to avoid race conditions.

-There are no gains to be made my processor matrix operations.
+There are no gains to be made by processor matrix operations.

 ### Potential improvements